Nisyal/Transfer-Learning-Based-Classification-of-Poultry-Diseases-for-Enhanced-Health-Management/Video Demo/readme.md

-It consists of the video deom of the project.
+It consists of the video demo of the project.